Home

 Get better at the this process and you’ll save yourself hundreds, even thousands of hours -- hours you can use to do more of what matters to you.

-If you’ve made it this far through this article on Time Management for Teachers (well done, by the way!), you’ll almost certainly improve your time management.
-Why?
 Because getting to this point suggests you’re interested in filling less and using more of your time.
-That fact alone will put you on the path to a better understanding of time management than the vast majority of your colleagues achieve.
+That fact alone will put you on the path to a better understanding of the importance of time management for teachers such as yourself and consequently a better application of it than the vast majority of your colleagues achieve.

-Time Management for Teachers will always be a challenge.
+Time management for teachers will always be a challenge.
 Use this page to help you spend less time doing what you have to and more time doing what you want to do.

 How Do YOU Manage Your Time?